drinkwithwater/riddle/static/thinking.md

 0. This is a combined optimization problem for players.

-1. Comparing with normal srpg: (sign !!! means very important)
+1. Comparing with normal SRPG: (sign !!! means very important)
 	a) simple&clever ui with logic (reference to heartstone) !!!
 		Make caculating easier.
 		Easy operation for touch screen mobile phone.
 	b) pve mode (reference to diablo3) !!!
 		This make it become a combined optimization problem.
-		The goal is to maximize outputing damager and minimize incoming damager.
+		One goal is to maximize outputing damager and minimize incoming damager.
-	c) explicit enemy ai !!!
+	c) explicit enemy AI !!!
 		Thinking to search in decision tree become easy for player.
 	d) no complicate unit design